cs220s24/trivia-discord-bot/README.md

   sudo systemctl start discord_bot.service
   ```

-### Docker on AWS
-- sudo yum install -y git
-- git clone <REPO>
-- sudo yum install -y docker
-- sudo systemctl enable docker
-- sudo systemctl start docker
-- sudo usermod -a -G docker ec2-user
-- ***Now the user must logout of the Ec2 instance and log back in***
-- cd trivia-discord-bot
-- nano .env
-    DISCORD_TOKEN=<TOKEN>
-    DISCORD_GUILD=<SERVER_NAME>
-    MYSQL_USERNAME=<USERNAME>
-    MYSQL_PASSWORD=<PASSWORD>
-    MYSQL_HOST="mysql_container" <CONTAINER NAME> (We are just using mysql_container for the container name)
-- docker pull mysql
-- docker run -d --name mysql_container -e MYSQL_ROOT_PASSWORD=<password_for_root> -p 3306:3306 mysql
-- docker build -t discord_bot .
-(This builds the image for the discord_bot)
-- docker run -d --name trivia_bot discord_bot (This creates the container and runs it)
-- docker network create discord_bot_network (Creates a network where the mysql and discord_bot containers will be in)
-- docker network connect discord_bot_network trivia_bot <the discord_bot container name>
-- docker exec -it mysql_container  mysql -u root -p (we need to populate the database for the docker mysql).
-Password will be whatever you passed for MYSQL_ROOT_PASSWORD
-- CREATE DATABASE trivia_db;
-- USE trivia_db;
-- CREATE TABLE trivia_questions (
-id INT AUTO_INCREMENT PRIMARY KEY,
-question VARCHAR(255) NOT NULL,
-answer VARCHAR(255) NOT NULL
-);
-- INSERT INTO trivia_questions (question, answer) VALUES
-('Are brownies good?
-Respond "YES" or "NO"', 'Yes'),
-('What country was I created in?', 'US'),
-('What class was I developed for?', 'DevOps'),
-('What is the capital of France?', 'Paris'),
-('What question number is this?', '5');
-- exit
-- docker network connect discord_bot_network mysql_container

 ### Running Bot with Docker on Ec2 with Scripts!
 - sudo yum install -y git (Install git)
 - git clone <REPO> (Clone the repo)